 International trim size (H): 85 mm x 55 mm (3.346″ x 2.165″)

 A good design tutorial always begins with the basics and the size of business cards seems like a pretty good place to start.
 There are exceptions (there always are) but the traditional common garden business card is 3.5 inches x 2 inches (that’s in a horizontal format – turn it on its side and it becomes two inches by three and a half.)
 Business cards in the UK have a different setup in the size department (thanks to metric and such) and their sizes are 3.346” (85 mm) by 2.165” (55 mm) in vertical formats.
 Here’s what that all looks like: You’ll notice there’s a bit of copy in the middle of all the cards – called “Finished Size” – which literally means what is says.
 That’s the size of a business card when it’s been trimmed back from the original, and larger, sheet it’s been printed on.
 This is very important when a business card features something that bleeds (when a color field, graphic or photograph “hangs off the edge” of the card.)
-In order to get this to happen, we have to give that area what is know as “bleed” – a little bit of leeway that sees the color, graphic, whatever, extending past the “finished size.”
+In order to get this to happen, we have to give that area what is known as “bleed” – a little bit of leeway that sees the color, graphic, whatever, extending past the “finished size.”
 When our business cards are cut back to the “finished size” everything should be honky-dory.
 This is what that looks like: We’ve added a new section in this illustration – “Live Image Area” – which is almost the opposite of bleed.
 When something is being printed, it tends to slide around the press a bit.
 On larger pieces of paper this usually isn’t too noticeable, but on a smaller bit of card – a business card in this case – it can be far more noticeable because it’s a higher fraction of the total.
 If your cards are being cut, the blade also has a thickness of its own, so the tolerances aren’t micro level exacting.
 In order to compensate for all this, we need to keep any important stuff (we refer to this as “live art) away from the edge a tad and we need a “safe zone” or “margins” from the trim lines.
 This safe zone can vary from printer to printer, but it’s anything from 1/8″ to a whopping 1/4″ (for slap-dash printing.)
 Accordingly, when we’re setting up the business card, we want to keep details – logos and copy – nicely tucked inside this “live image area.”
 This is less complicated than it reads, so let’s go ahead and look at a sample:When we set up the card (left) we keep every thing within the safe area (grey box.)
 When the color fields needed to bleed, we gave them a lot of room outside the trim area.
-When the card is printed and cut (left) everything should look as it should.
+When the card is printed and cut (right) everything should look as it should.

 Business card design – the nuts & bolts